SparseOpt/sparseopt.github.io/_pages/BiOpt Toolbox.md

 ---

 <p><div style="text-align:justify;">
-BiOpt toolbox, to help accelerate the development of numerical toolboxes for bilevel optimization, aims at providing a platform on which users can test a wide range of bilevel optimization examples from <a href="https://biopt.github.io/">BOLIBver2</a> through the provided solvers.
+To help accelerate the development of numerical toolboxes for bilevel optimization, BiOpt toolbox aims at providing a platform on which users can test a wide range of bilevel optimization examples from <a href="https://biopt.github.io/">BOLIBver2</a> through the provided solvers.
 More details can be found at <a href="https://biopt.github.io/">BiOpt Toolbox</a>
 </div>  </p>